RafaelyRezende/Born2BeRocky/README.md

 <br>

-With MariaDB and Lighttpd configured and running, the service to connect it all and finish with the WordPress website is the configuration of the 'PHP-FPM', Figure 20.
+With MariaDB and Lighttpd configured and running, the service to connect it all and finish with the WordPress website is the configuration of the 'PHP-FPM', Figure 21 and 22.
 Navigate to the <i>/etc/php-fpm.d/www.conf</i> file and edit the 'user', 'group' fields to be equal to 'lighttpd', the 'listen' field to be '127.0.0.1:9000', add 'lighttpd' to 'listen.acl_users' (if there are more services listed in this field like apache and nginx, remove them), and 'listen.allow_clients' to be equal to '127.0.0.1'.

-If you are using VIM (as you should), the configuration to be edited are in lines 24, 26, 38, 55, 64, respectvely.
+With the VIM text editor (as you should), the configuration to be edited are in lines 24, 26, 38, 55, 64, respectvely.

 <p align="center">
   <img src="https://github.com/RafaelyRezende/Born-4-2beroot/blob/main/rocky_guide/rocky_install26.png" width=50% height=50% alt="ssh config file.">
 </p>
 <p align="center">
-    <em>Figure 20: php-fpm configuration file part 1.</em>
+    <em>Figure 21: php-fpm configuration file part 1.</em>
 </p>

 <p align="center">
   <img src="https://github.com/RafaelyRezende/Born-4-2beroot/blob/main/rocky_guide/rocky_install27.png" width=50% height=50% alt="ssh config file.">
 </p>
 <p align="center">
-    <em>Figure 21: php-fpm configuration file part 2.</em>
+    <em>Figure 22: php-fpm configuration file part 2.</em>
 </p>

 Finally, for the set up of a WordPress website.
 Download from the WP website the latest tar with the configuration files needed to the /tmp directory.
 Next, create a directory on the <i>/var/www/lighttpd/</i> directory to be used to hold the WordPress files.
 Adjust the permission and the ownership of the directory and files inside it.